When Compass Meets Algorithm: The Dilemma of Intellectual Authority in the Human-AI Collaboration Era

 The Fundamental Tension Between Efficiency and Resilience

-The Experiment of Dual-Track Human-AI Communication
+The Experiment of Human-AI Dual-Track Communication

-The Bet on Timing
+The Gamble of Timing

 When AI needs to make decisions in high-risk domains like healthcare, finance, and defense, it needs not the most popular answers on Reddit, but knowledge foundations that can be traced back to first principles.

-The Architecture of Trust
+The Construction of Trust

 At the business conversion level, the biggest challenge is how to transform “intellectual influence” into actual collaboration opportunities.